BarrySlyDelgado/SC_TaskVineHEP_AD/README.md

 the figures along with the scripts to generate them.
 Within each directory named `figure_X_FIGURE_NAME/` exists `logs/` and `graphs` directories, containing the logs and the graphs generated respectively.
 Within each directory, exists at least one script named `plot*.py`.
 Running `python plot*.py` generates the respective graph and writes the graph to the `graphs/` directory.
 In addition, there are extra graphs not used in the paper that are included in some `graphs/` directory.
-To execute `plot.py` correctly, first run the command `uncomporess_large_logs.sh` which unzips large logs contained in some subdirectories.
+To execute `plot.py` correctly, first run the command `./uncomporess_large_logs.sh` which unzips large logs contained in some subdirectories.
 The second directory is named `experiments`.
 This directory contains scaled down experiments of the applications ran within the paper.
 In this directory, there are two main experiments. `DV3/` and `RS-TriPhoton/`.
 Detail on running these experiments is provided below: